000MDK/WSLg.Ubuntu-CommPrev.postflight/README.md

 postflight script for a working systemd-genie environment with WSLg and Ubuntu-CommPrev

-quick-n-dirty, needs lot of improvement and all yet to be tested.
+quick-n-dirty, needs lot of improvement.
 Edit: bugs found and fixed, see new release.
 Tested and seems to be working fine.

 change locale in setup.sh to your liking, default is en_US.UTF8